 CNN reported that the Vietnamese embassy in London has been working with British authorities to aid in identifying the victims.

 Vietnamese state-run news outlet Chinh Phu also reported that British authorities had sent files on four victims to the Vietnamese Ministry of Public Security to seek help in establishing their identities.
-According to their report, Vietnamese local authorities have taken hair and nail samples from families who have reported missing relatives for verification.
+According to their report, Vietnamese local authorities have taken hair and nail samples from families who have reported missing relatives for DNA verification.

 According to AP news, Chinese Foreign Ministry spokesman Geng Shuang said that China had asked the UK to provide more information on the victim’s identities.
 He also asserted that the claims of victims having Chinese passports were “speculation.”

 The British police have repeatedly cautioned that the formal identification of the victims and their nationalities would require thorough investigation, and answers will take time.